EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: Conclusion

 This article presented \emph{EqDeepRx}, a practical ML-aided MIMO OFDM receiver that combines expert signal processing with compact neural components to deliver high link performance at low complexity.
 The design (i) denoises DMRS-based channel estimates with a lightweight DenoiseNN, (ii) runs two complementary linear equalizers (LMMSE and RZF) in parallel to avoid learning matrix inverses, and (iii) performs per-MIMO-layer data-aided detection and demapping with shared weights, enabling near-linear complexity growth with layer count and layer-count invariance.
 Building on earlier DeepRx insights, all variants observe the full time-frequency OFDM grid and allow DetectorNN to learn a data-aided detection scheme.

-Extensive simulations with 5G/6G-compliant OFDM and LDPC coding show consistent improvements over a strong conventional baseline.
-Across CDL-C, CDL-D, and UMa channel models, \emph{EqDeepRx} reduces the SINR at 10\% BLER by about $2$~dB (CDL-C) and by more than $4$~dB (UMa), and improves spectral efficiency by roughly $15$–$25\%$.
+Extensive simulations with 5G/6G-compliant OFDM waveforms and LDPC channel coding show consistent improvements over conventional and ML baselines.
+Across CDL-C, CDL-D, UMi and UMa channel models, \emph{EqDeepRx} reduces the SINR at 10\% BLER by about $2$~dB (CDL-C) and by more than $4$~dB (UMi/UMa), and improves spectral efficiency by roughly $15$–$25\%$.
 It maintains comparable BLER with one or two DMRS symbols and remains robust up to 30–35~m/s; in contrast, the baseline struggles with one DMRS under high mobility.

 Ablation studies show that (a) the LMMSE+RZF equalizer pair is essential, adding MF brings no benefit, and removing interference-handling LMMSE degrades performance by up to 5 dB; (b) DenoiseNN is critical; omitting it costs 1~dB even with a larger detector/demapper; and (c) per-layer detection/demapping matches or exceeds monolithic designs while uniquely supporting arbitrary MIMO layer counts.